Jörg Immendorff: Recognition

 In 1997, Immendorf won the world's best endowed art prize at the time, the MARCO prize of the Museum of Contemporary Art in Monterrey, Mexico.
 In the following year he received the merit medal (Bundesverdienstkreuz) of the Federal Republic of Germany.

 Immendorf was considered a friend and the favorite painter of former German Chancellor Gerhard Schröder, who chose him to paint his official portrait for the Federal Chancellery.
 The portrait, which was completed by Immendorff's assistants, was revealed to the public in January 2007; the massive work has ironic character, showing the former Chancellor in stern heroic pose, in the colors of the German flag, painted in the style of an icon, surrounded by little monkeys.
 These "painter monkeys" were a recurring theme in Immendorff's work, serving as an ironic commentary on the artist's business.

 Art market

 In 2008, the Estate of the Artist contested the authenticity of a work that was offered at an auction, and the work was withdrawn from the sale.
 The artist's widow sought permission to have the work destroyed, which was granted in 2012 after the work was declared a fake.
 The original owner of the piece contested this ruling, and in 2014 the High Regional Court of Düsseldorf overruled the decision, claiming the authenticity of the work was “irrelevant.”

+The most expensive painting by the artist in the art market was Ende gut, alles gut (All's Well that Ends Well) (1983), who sold at Sotheby's London, on 7 February 2007, by $567,272.